Iota-School/nonvisual_data_science/nonvisual_data_representation/sections/correlation.md

 # Correlation

-A common technique in data science is to determine the correlation between two numeric variables.
-Given two sets of numbers, how much does one set predict the value of another?
+A common technique in data science is to determine the correlation, or linear relationship, between two numeric variables.
+Saying a relationship is linear means that the relationship can be indicated using a slope or straight line.
+To put it more simply, the correlation shows whether one variable is associated with another variable increasing, decreasing, or not changing, and also by how much.

 ## Correlating Numeric Columns